 How do you maintain enough structure to function within larger systems while preserving enough autonomy to live authentically?

-Over four decades of studying systems—from surveying land to mapping organizational dynamics to investigating harmonic structures in nature—three questions keep surfacing:
+Over four decades of studying systems—from surveying land and sea to mapping organisational dynamics to investigating harmonic structures in nature—one thing consistently shines through: the need for structure without constraint.

 [Explore this thread →]